Skip to content

 implementation 'com.google.code.gson:gson:2.8.+'

-//Optional, if network request automatic collection and automatic chain initiation are required, add this
+//Optional, required if automatic network request collection and automatic link tracing are needed, minimum compatible version 3.12.+

 implementation 'com.squareup.okhttp3:okhttp:4.+'